Nonreciprocal quantum information processing with superconducting diodes in circuit quantum electrodynamics: Results

 and the standard Bell states are obtained at $\varphi=\pm\pi/2$.
 Such tunability of symmetric and asymmetric combination of wavefunctions is reminiscent of tunable couplers \cite{yan2018tunable,ding2023high}.
-However, in contrast to tunable couplers the entanglement generation, as we show below, is nonreciprocal.
-Additionally, the diode enables versatile entanglement generation controlled by the $\varphi$ leading to new channels in two-gate entangling operations.
-Such control over entangled states in single operation is seldom in superconducting circuits, and limited to interferometry entangled photonic states \cite{fldzhyan2021compact} or optically controlled spin-qubits \cite{stockill2017phase}.

-To highlight the phase-controlled directionality of entanglement transfer, we evaluate the concurrence $C(t)$ following Ref.~\cite{wootters1998entanglement}, which quantifies bipartite entanglement on a scale from 0 (separable) to 1 (maximally entangled).
-Figures~\ref{fig:Pop}e,f show the time evolution of $C_{01}(t)$ and $C_{10}(t)$ corresponding to system initialization at $\ket{\Psi(t=0)} = \ket{01}$ and $\ket{\Psi(t=0)} = \ket{10}$, respectively.
-For $\varphi=0$, the concurrence dynamics are symmetric and yield identical entanglement generation for both initial conditions.
-In contrast, for $\varphi\neq 0$, the dynamics become strongly asymmetric: for $\varphi = +\pi/2$ the entanglement generated when qubit 1 is initially excited is significantly enhanced with maximal entanglement achieved at scale of half-iSWAP execution time, $t=\pi/4J$.
-For $\varphi = -\pi/2$ the situation is reversed, with maximal entanglement occurring when qubit 2 is initially excited.
-This selective enhancement and suppression of entanglement transfer reflects the underlying nonreciprocal interaction engineered through the diode coupler.
+However, in contrast to tunable couplers the entanglement generation, as we show below, is nonreciprocal. \addAA{Additionally, $\varphi\neq 0$ leads to new channels in two-qubit gates which though do not fall under Clifford gates but can be utilized for simulations \cite{foxen2020demonstrating}}. \addAA{The distinction of $e^{i\varphi}$ must be noted against single qubit rotation as $e^{i\varphi}$ acts only on the qubit to which population is transferred.
+A unitary operator similar to that of Eq.~(\ref{eq:unitary}) was obtained by driving tunable coupler with both dc-bias and high-speed flux line with phase being reciprocal determined by parametric drive~\cite{mckay2016universal,roth2017analysis,ganzhorn2019gate}, in contrast to the SD determined phase $\varphi$.}